Benny Friedman: Halls of Fame and other honors

+Friedman was selected by sportswriter George Trevor as a first-team All-American on his 1920s All-Decade Team, published in the November 1, 1929, edition of the Technique.
+In the 1930 edition of Illustrated Football Annual, Big Bill Edwards named Friedman to his 11-player all-time All-American team.
 When the College Football Hall of Fame was established in 1951, Friedman was part of the inaugural group of 32 players and 21 coaches to be inducted.

 Friedman also received acclaim for his professional football career.
 Sports writer Paul Gallico called Friedman "the greatest football player in the world."
 Wellington Mara, the owner of the New York Giants, said of Friedman, "He was the Johnny Unitas of his day.
 He was the best of his time."
 George Halas gave Friedman credit for revolutionizing the game with his passing and wrote an article in 1967 titled "Halas Calls Friedman Pioneer Passer – Rest Came By Design."

+In 1947, Pro Football Illustrated named Friedman to its all-time All-NFL team.
 However, when the Pro Football Hall of Fame was established in 1963, Friedman was overlooked.
 As years passed, numerous quarterbacks were inducted, including Sammy Baugh (1963), Dutch Clark (1963), Jimmy Conzelman (1964), Paddy Driscoll (1965), Otto Graham (1965), Sid Luckman (1965), Bob Waterfield (1965), Arnie Herber (1966), Bobby Layne (1967), Y. A. Tittle (1971), Norm Van Brocklin (1971), and Ace Parker (1972).
 Friedman's frustration grew as he continued to be overlooked.
 In February 1976, more than 40 years after his NFL career had ended, he wrote a letter to The New York Times pleading his case.
 It was not until 2005, 23 years after his death, that Friedman was finally inducted into the Pro Football Hall of Fame.
 A group of 40 to 50 players who played for him at Brandeis printed brochures and lobbied for his induction.
 He was then nominated by the Hall's veterans committee and received the requisite votes by a 39-member panel of selectors.

+In 2018, Bleacher Report ranked Friedman as the 12th greatest Jewish athlete of all time.

 Friedman has received numerous other honors, including the following: